Ayodhya hearing resumes in Supreme Court

 The Constitution Bench headed by Chief Justice of India, Ranjan Gogoi commenced hearing in the case.

-On the last date of hearing, counsel for the one of the original litigants sought enforcement of his rights to worship at the disputed site.
+On the last date of hearing, counsel for the original litigants sought enforcement of his rights to worship at the disputed site.

 Ayodhya hearing: My right to worship should not be curtailed says original petitioner

-Senior advocate Ranjit Kumar, appearing for Gopal Singh Visharad, one of the original litigants said, "I am making my submissions with reference to Parasaran's and Vaidyanathan's submissions that the place is itself a divine site and that I being the worshipper my right to worship, which is a civil right, should not be curtailed," Kumar told a bench, also comprising Justices S A Bobde, DY Chandrachud, Ashok Bhushan and S Abdul Nazeer.
+Senior advocate Ranjit Kumar, appearing for Gopal Singh Visharad, one of the original litigants said, "I am making my submissions with reference to Parasaran's and Vaidyanathan's submissions that the place is itself a divine site and that I being the worshipper my right to worship, which is a civil right, should not be curtailed," Kumar told a bench, also comprising Justices S A Bobde, D Y Chandrachud, Ashok Bhushan and S Abdul Nazeer.

-Senior advocates K Prasaran and CS Vaidyanathan, appearing for 'Ram Lalla Virajaman', a deity which is one of the parties in the decades old dispute, had earlier told the bench that the birthplace of Lord Ram at Ayodhya is itself a deity and no one can claim ownership right over the sacred place by merely putting up a structure like a mosque.
+Senior advocates K Prasaran and C S Vaidyanathan, appearing for 'Ram Lalla Virajaman', a deity which is one of the parties in the decades old dispute, had earlier told the bench that the birthplace of Lord Ram at Ayodhya is itself a deity and no one can claim ownership right over the sacred place by merely putting up a structure like a mosque.

-Vaidyanathan had said that neither Nirmohi Akhara nor the Muslim parties can take benefit of legal principal of adverse possession to claim ownership right over the 2.77 acre disputed land in Ayodhya.
+Vaidyanathan had said that neither Nirmohi Akhara nor the Muslim parties can take benefit of the legal principal of adverse possession to claim ownership right over the 2.77 acres disputed land in Ayodhya.

 Visharad had filed a lawsuit in 1950 seeking enforcement of his right to worship at the disputed site.